devbisme/kicad-3rd-party-tools/README.md

 ### Manufacturing Output Tools

 - [kiplot](https://github.com/johnbeard/kiplot) - A python module and program that lets you run and script KiCad's various manufacturing outputs such as Gerbers and other plots in a configurable way.

+- [obra/kicad-tools](https://github.com/obra/kicad-tools) - Productivity-enhancing tools primarily focused on automating generation of fabrication outputs and commandline productivity for projects tracked in git.

 ## Version Control Tools